-Singapore may be small, but when it comes to schools, therapy centres and organisations for children with special needs, there is a lot of variety out there.
-But appreciating that this can be tough to research when you’re considering moving your family to Southeast Asia, we’ve pulled together a roundup of recognised specialists to help parents find the best available therapy for kids with learning difficulties.
-From Early Intervention Programmes and Special Education Schools to therapy centres and support groups for mum and dad, we hope you’ll find the right option in the list below.
+Singapore may be small, but when it comes to schools, therapy centres and organisations for children with special needs or those who just need to learn in a different way, there are some good options.
+But it can be tough to research, especially when you’re considering moving your family here.
+So, we’ve pulled together a roundup of specialists.
+Here are some of the best available programmes and therapy for kids with learning difficulties, from early intervention programmes and special education schools to therapy centres and support groups for parents.

 The Winstedt School